Head of Mission Yemen

 Taylor Landis joined Geneva Call as a Programme Officer for Asia in 2014.
 She holds a Bachelor of Arts in French and Italian from Princeton University, a Juris Doctor from Harvard Law School, and was admitted to the Massachusetts Bar in 2012.
 Taylor formerly worked in Southeast Asia with the NGO Fortify Rights, and in Europe with the Office of the Prosecutor at the International Criminal Court in The Hague.

-Céline Morgan joined Geneva Call as a programme manager for the Middle East in 2016.
+Céline Morgan joined Geneva Call in early 2016.
 Prior to that, she worked with the Swiss Federal Department of Foreign Affairs on Peace Policy in the Middle East and spent two years working in Lebanon and Yemen on peacebuilding and civil society with a European consulting company.
 She also worked with swisspeace on conflict sensitivity, gender and peacebuilding analysis and impact and with a Swiss trade union on gender equity at the workplace.
 She holds a master in Middle East Studies, Modern History and French Literature from the University of Bern.

 Yazid Ounnough holds a post graduate diploma in Economics from Paris XIII University and Manchester University.
 Over the past 12 years he has worked in the field of Finance for a number of consultancies and for the NGO Action Contre la Faim, spending a year in Somalia and a year in Ethiopia as Financial Administrator.
 He joined Geneva Call in 2013 as Financial Controller.